mongodb/mongo-java-driver-rx/README.md

-## MongoDB RxJava Driver ##

-## EOL Notice
+# End of Life Notice

 The MongoDB RxJava Driver is now officially end-of-life (EOL).
-No further developments, bugfixes, enhancements, javadoc changes, maintenance will be provided by this project.
+No further development, bugfixes, enhancements, documentation changes or maintenance will be provided by this project and pull requests will no longer be accepted.

 Users are encouraged to migrate to the [MongoDB Reactive Streams Java Driver](http://mongodb.github.io/mongo-java-driver-reactivestreams/).

 ------------------------

+## About

 An implementation of the MongoDB Driver providing support for [ReactiveX (Reactive Extensions)](http://reactivex.io/).